mtumilowicz/terraform-basics-modules-workshop/README.md

           "resources": []
         }
         ```
-        * "lineage" and "serial" matters only during validation when `terraform state push` (push the state specified
+        * "lineage" and "serial" matters only during validation when `terraform state push`
-        to the currently configured backend)
+            * pushing the state to the currently configured backend
     * what happens when removed?
         * it is not recreate automatically
         * use `terraform import` to manually recreate it
-    * it’s important not to edit, delete, or Terraform could potentially lose track of the resources it manages
+    * it’s important not to edit or delete (terraform will lose track of the resources)
 * `terraform.tfstate.backup`
-    * terraform leaves behind a `terraform.tfstate.backup` file in case you need to recover to the last deployed
+    * in case to recover to the last deployed state
-    state
 * module directories
     * module is a collection of `.tf` files kept together in a directory
-        * nested directories are treated as completely separate modules, and are not automatically included in
+    * nested directories are treated as completely separate modules
-        the configuration
+        * are not automatically included in the configuration
     * root module = main directory
-    * terraform evaluates all of the configuration files in a module, effectively treating the entire module
-    as a single document
+    * terraform treats the entire module as a single document
-        * separating various blocks into different files is purely for the convenience of readers and has
+        * separating various blocks into different files is purely for the convenience of readers
-        no effect on the module's behavior
+            * no effect on the module's behavior

 ### language
 * providers